Exciton Superfluidity in 2D Heterostructures from First Principles: The importance of material specific screening: Methods

 \subsection{The gap equation}

 Exciton superfluidity in bilayer systems is often modeled within mean field BCS theory derived from a Hamiltonian spanned by a few relevant bands, typically chosen as the conduction and valence band of the electron and hole material respectively \cite{Conti2020, Nilsson2021, Lozovik2009, Lozovik2012}.
 As indicated in Fig.~\ref{fig:bilayer} we therefore consider a model of two bands; the conduction band of the n-doped material ($n$=1) and the valence band of the p-doped material ($n$=2).
 For the materials with non-negligable spin-orbit coupling (SOC) we consider both spin-orbit split bands in the low-energy model.
-Since the materials in our study do not have a momentum dependent spin-orbit splitting the SOC can be parameterized by a single number.
-Within a parabolic approximation the bare dispersion of the electron and hole bands are then given by
+The momentum dependence of the spin-orbit splitting for the materials in our study is weak.
+Therefore, the SOC is parameterized by a single number, similar to Refs. \onlinecite{Conti2020, pascucci2022, Conti2020b}.
+Within a parabolic approximation the bare dispersion of the electron and hole bands are then given by (in atomic units)

 where $n$ is the layer index, $\lambda_{\mathrm{SOC}}$ is the spin-orbit splitting of the conduction (valence) band in the electron (hole) layers, $\gamma = \pm 1$ labels the two spin-orbit split bands and the effective masses $m^{(n)}$ are taken from the \ac{C2DB}.
 To simplify the notation we will in the remainder of this section restrict the discussion to the case where $\lambda_{\mathrm{SOC}}=0$ and drop the index $\gamma$, noting that the generalization to finite SOC is straight-forward.